 We are not able to enter into Erasmus or Erasmus+ agreements as we are unable to fully guarantee meeting the necessary requirements.
 Nor are we able to offer internships or placements longer than six weeks in duration.

-Immigration rules for short-term study were changed with effect from 11 January 2018 to allow visiting electives to the UK to attend via the short-term study visa route, rather than Tier 4.
+Immigration rules for short-term study were changed with effect from 11 January 2018 to allow visiting electives to the UK to attend via the short-term study visa route, rather than the Student visa.